 There are two other pieces that also heavily relied on Event Projection’s technical production; Hello World! or How I learned to Stop Listening and Love the Noise by Christopher Baker, and Selfie Seer.
 The former is a large scale audio visual installation, the entire gallery swelling with projected tiled webcam videos of people performing to their camera which were collected from the Internet.
 The later is a really clever piece, with selfies posted on Twitter being filtered and then projected onto the gallery walls in real time.

-Initially running until May, From Selfie to Self-Expression has now been extended.
+Initially running until May, From Selfie to Self-Expression was extended by several months due to the popularity of it.